aws/aws-lc/BUILDING.md

 directives.
 This is best-effort: a missing or malformed file, or a directive AWS-LC does not support, is ignored, and consumers may still override any setting afterward.
-The `@SECLEVEL=N` prefix in `CipherString` is parsed and dropped because AWS-LC does not implement OpenSSL security levels.
+The `@SECLEVEL=N` prefix in `CipherString` is parsed and dropped because AWS-LC does not implement OpenSSL security levels. `SignatureAlgorithms` and `Groups` are narrowed to the algorithms AWS-LC implements, keeping the order the policy gave them, because the setters reject a whole list on the first name they do not recognize.

 The policy path can be overridden at build time with `-DAWSLC_CRYPTO_POLICY_PATH=/path/to/file`, or at runtime with the